ye-olde-jack/NFG/Secrets/S7 Notes (179 + Intro).md

 		- For Hendrix Farm:
 			- Basic track for the town should work: https://youtu.be/S9uCbvC3dOY
 		- For Watchtower:
-			- Maybe some warhammer 40K lofi mix?
+			- Mourningstar 40K Darktide music.
 - # Step 9: Secrets and Clues (In Progress)
 	What can the PCs discover about the world and events?
 	- For each scene, come up with a secret that could give away important information.
 	- For each location, come up with a piece of history or information that could either help the PCs explore it, or lure them to it.
 	- For each session, have at least 10 secrets or clues, but don't include where, when, or how those secrets or clues are discovered.
 Reveal them at moments that make sense in-game.